diligentlystereotypedinvestment/numbersense/CONTRIBUTING.md

 - fracOperations negative signs should be in front of the fraction, but also continue to work with the other operations

-- rename and replace all fracOperations with just "frac", and rename and replace simplify with simp
+~~- rename and replace all fracOperations with just "frac", and rename and replace simplify with simp~~

+- extravalengt numbers